• Skip to primary navigation

 1 g Salt

-1/4 tsp Lactic Acid (optional, but makes it taste more authentic.
-Alternatively use 1 tsp Lemon Juice)
+¼ teaspoon Lactic Acid (optional, but makes it taste more authentic.
+Alternatively use 1 teaspoon Lemon Juice)

 Please note the dose of the soy cream is larger than the amount required in the recipe.
 You can use it to coat pasta or in other vegan cheeses, or even as a mayo.
 Using a lower amount it won't emulsify ideally.